Ongata Rongai: Urban culture

 Catalyst Best Matatu in Kenya at Nganya Awards 2016 and Hulla Oop.

 Rongai is popular for its pimped matatus.
 Matatus are the main mode of public transport in most urban areas in Kenya.
 Matatus in Nairobi are identified by a route number.
 The route number for Rongai is 125 and they operate from a terminus in Nairobi CBD along Moi Avenue next to the Haille Selassie roundabout.
 Rongai matatus are very colorful and are decorated with graffiti representing the latest or popular pop culture: artists, brands or anything trending.
 The interior is decorated with flashy lights, multiple TV screens, and speakers that entertain the commuters with very loud music.
 There is also free WIFI onboard and mobile charging ports.

-Foreigners and tourists usually refer to them as moving discos or night clubs on wheels.
-Matatus are a part of Nairobi's urban culture, you can not visit the city of Nairobi and fail to ride in a Rongai matatu for an experience of a lifetime.

 American RnB singer Trey Songz riding in a rongai matatu when he visited Nairobi in 2016.

-Some popular matatus that have operated in Rongai are: Catalyst (which won the Best Matatu of the year at Nganya Awards 2016), Boombox, Bond 007, Shakur, Bumblebee, Batman and Superman, Emperor, Amaru, Phantom e.t.c.
+Some popular matatus that have operated in Rongai are: Catalyst (which won the Best Matatu of the year at Nganya Awards 2016), Boombox, Bond 007, Shakur, Bumblebee, Batman and Superman, Emperor, Amaru, Phantom, Moneyfest e.t.c.
 Rongai also won the best route at the Nganya Awards event.